dyna-mis/dynamis_jea/README.md

 # Evaluation
 For each set of experiments, we set up a folder as follows.
-Each folder contains one subfolder, "plots," which contains the generated plots of its corresponding experiment set.
+Each folder contains one subfolder `plots` which contains the generated plots of its corresponding experiment set.

 Please refer to the following table to compare the generated plots with plots presented in the paper.